-•WHAT: This activity is aimed at creating, implementing and sustaining educational programs within the community that increase awareness of the impact that human actions can have on the quality of local bodies of water.

-•WHO: City leadership, CBBF, local environmental groups with support from educational Institutions (TAMUCC, Delmar, CCISD), Surfrider Foundation - Texas Coastal Bend Chapter, Corpus Christi Convention and Visitors' Bureau, Texas State Aquarium, Corpus Christi Caller Times, KEDT, other media outlets.

-•WHERE: City of Corpus Christi, focusing on Cole and Ropes parks stormwater outfall drainage area.

-•GOAL: Improve community understanding of "Where does the Water Go?"
-This includes wastewater and stormwater runoff.
+- •WHAT: This activity is aimed at creating, implementing and sustaining educational programs within the community that increase awareness of the impact that human actions can have on the quality of local bodies of water. - •WHO: City leadership, CBBF, local environmental groups with support from educational institutions (TAMUCC, Delmar, CCISD), Surfrider Foundation Texas Coastal Bend Chapter, Corpus Christi Convention and Visitors' Bureau, Texas State Aquarium, Corpus Christi Caller Times, KEDT, other media outlets. - •WHERE: City of Corpus Christi, focusing on Cole and Ropes parks stormwater outfall drainage area. - •GOAL: Improve community understanding of, "Where does the Water Go?", this includes wastewater effluent and stormwater runoff.
 Provide the community with an "Alert System" when beaches are safe or unsafe for contact recreation.

-Create an introductory public education campaign about water quality in Corpus Christi bay.
-Topics will include "Where does the water go?" related to stormwater drainage and general information about ways bacteria and other pollutants can enter waterways.
+Create an introductory public education campaign about water quality in Corpus Christi Bay.
+Topics will include, "Where does the Water Go?" related to stormwater drainage and general information about the ways bacteria and other pollutants can enter waterways.
 Target practices that can ensure clean water and foster a sense of local pride related to quality of local waterways.

 Produce a series of public service announcements educating the public about water quality in Corpus Christi Bay.
-The topics should be similar and align with the short-term milestone and strategy goal.
+The topics should be similar and align with the short-term milestone and strategy goals.

-Develop community support system (funding, volunteers, partnerships with local organizations) for the sponsoring of water quality improvement projects such as clean-ups in affected stormwater drainage basins, "Bay Walk" interpretive signage at Cole and Ropes parks, mobile kiosks to be used at community events such as Earth Day Bay Day and World of Water.
+Develop community support system (funding, volunteers, partnerships with local organizations) for the sponsoring of water quality improvement projects such as clean-ups in affected stormwater drainage basins, "Beach to Bay Relay Marathon" interpretive signage at Cole and Ropes parks, mobile kiosks to be used at community events such as Earth Day Bay Day and others.

-•WHEN: Tier 1 (1-5 Years).

-•HOW: Media campaigns in the form of billboards, radio and TV advertising.
-Develop educational information to be used as bill stuffers and website information.
+- •WHEN: Tier 1 (1-5 Years). - •HOW: Media campaigns in the form of billboards, radio and TV advertising.
+Develop educational information to be used as City utility bill stuffers and website information.
 "Bay Walk" interpretive signage, water flow diorama, and other educational materials will be developed.
-Coordination will be maintained through existing partnerships.

-•COSTS/SOURCE OF FUNDS: Costs to be determined/ various grant programs and non-profit agencies.
+Coordination will be maintained through existing partnerships. - •COSTS/SOURCE OF FUNDS: Costs to be determined/ various grant programs and non-profit agencies.